Multi-Task Optimization over Networks of Tasks: Related Work

 Existing methodologies generally fall into two categories: \emph{implicit transfer}, which utilizes a single, unified search space for all tasks, and \emph{explicit transfer}, which operates across distinct solution spaces.
 Although implicit transfer is relatively straightforward to implement, its application is largely restricted to homogeneous environments.
 In contrast, explicit transfer accommodates heterogeneous tasks, though determining the optimal knowledge to exchange between distinct spaces remains a complex challenge.
 To facilitate this transfer, contemporary frameworks have leveraged probabilistic search distributions, search direction vectors, higher-order heuristics, and surrogate models.
 A representative example is the Multi-Factorial Evolutionary Algorithm II (MFEA-II)~\cite{bali2020mfea2}, which learns an online inter-task transfer parameter to modulate the probabilistic crossover between tasks and thereby suppress negative transfer during multifactorial search.

 Historically, the application of these methods has been limited to optimizing a small number of tasks concurrently (typically between two and ten).
-As catalogued in the evolutionary multi-tasking (EMT) survey of~\cite{osaba2021evolutionarymultitaskoptimizationmethodological}, examples include optimizing three robot morphologies via \emph{neuroevolution}~\cite{bali2020mfea2}, two symbolic regression datasets using genetic programming~\cite{EMT_symbolic_regression_with_GP}, ten numerical functions for software testing~\cite{EMT_software_testing_multifactorial}, multi-UAV path planning across three tasks~\cite{EMT_UAV_path_planning}, power dispatch optimization for two bus systems~\cite{EMT_complex_design_electric_power_dispatch}, logistics planning for four package delivery problems~\cite{EMT_logistics_planning_combinatorial_optimzation}, and the design of three diode models~\cite{EMT_complex_design_photovoltaic_models}.
+As catalogued in the evolutionary multi-tasking (EMT) surveys of~\cite{EMT_6_applications, osaba2021evolutionarymultitaskoptimizationmethodological}, examples include optimizing three robot morphologies via \emph{neuroevolution}~\cite{bali2020mfea2}, two symbolic regression datasets using genetic programming~\cite{EMT_symbolic_regression_with_GP}, ten numerical functions for software testing~\cite{EMT_software_testing_multifactorial}, multi-UAV path planning across three tasks~\cite{EMT_UAV_path_planning}, power dispatch optimization for two bus systems~\cite{EMT_complex_design_electric_power_dispatch}, logistics planning for four package delivery problems~\cite{EMT_logistics_planning_combinatorial_optimzation}, and the design of three diode models~\cite{EMT_complex_design_photovoltaic_models}.
 Similar multi-task formulations exist in other fields, such as Bayesian optimization~\cite{Multi_task_bayesian_optimization}, which is frequently used to tune machine learning models across multiple datasets.
-However, because Bayesian approaches rely on Gaussian processes that scale cubically\footnote{In addition, the approaches such as Nyström approximation have limitations.}, they are restricted to computationally expensive fitness functions and struggle to scale beyond a thousand evaluations~\cite{Bayesian-Optimization_review}.
+However, because Bayesian approaches rely on Gaussian processes that scale cubically\footnote{Methods like the Nyström approximation alleviate the cubic scaling, though not without trade-offs.}, they are restricted to computationally expensive fitness functions and struggle to scale beyond a thousand evaluations~\cite{Bayesian-Optimization_review}.
 To address these scalability limits, recent works in evolutionary many-task optimization have successfully tackled increasingly larger problem sets, scaling to 30, 50, 500, and up to 2,000 tasks simultaneously.
-Aligning with this trajectory toward large-scale optimization.
+MONET aligns with this trajectory toward large-scale optimization.

 In order to show the connection of the proposed method to the existing literature, we first introduce a unified notation framework for the whole MAP-Elites algorithm family, enabling each multi-task variant to be presented as a modification of its underlying formulation\footnote{We adopt the maximization convention throughout; a minimization problem with cost $c$ is handled by setting $f = -c$.}.
 The same base is then extended once more in Section~\ref{lab:methods} when MONET is defined.